nodejs/node-addon-api/doc/basic_types.md

 Boolean ToBoolean() const;
 ```

+Returns a `Napi::Boolean` representing the `Napi::Value`.

-Converts a `Napi::Value` to a JavaScript boolean value.
-This is a wrapper
-around `napi_coerce_to_boolean`.
-This will throw a JavaScript exception if the
+This is a wrapper around `napi_coerce_to_boolean`.
+This will throw a JavaScript
-coercion fails.
+exception if the coercion fails.
+If C++ exceptions are not being used, callers
+should check the result of `Env::IsExceptionPending` before attempting to use
+the returned value.

 #### ToNumber
 ```cpp
 Number ToNumber() const;
 ```

-Converts a `Napi::Value` to a JavaScript Number value.
-Note that this can cause
+Returns a `Napi::Number` representing the `Napi::Value`.

+Note:
-script code to be executed according to JavaScript semantics.
-This is a wrapper
+This can cause script code to be executed according to JavaScript semantics.
-around `napi_coerce_to_number`.
-This will throw a JavaScript exception if the
+This is a wrapper around `napi_coerce_to_number`.
+This will throw a JavaScript
-coercion fails.
+exception if the coercion fails.
+If C++ exceptions are not being used, callers
+should check the result of `Env::IsExceptionPending` before attempting to use
+the returned value.

 #### ToString